Arithmetic geometry of toric varieties. Metrics, measures and heights: -Cartier divisors on toric schemes

 \begin{defn} Let $\cX$ be a toric scheme and $\cL$ a line bundle on $\cX$.
 A \emph{toric structure} on $\cL$ is the choice of an element $z$ of the fibre $\cL_{x_{0}}$, where $x_{0}\in \cX_{\eta}$ is the distinguished point.
-A \emph{toric line bundle} on $\cX$ is a pair $(\cL,z)$, where $\cL$ is a line bundle over $\cX$ and $v$ is a toric structure on $\cL$.
+A \emph{toric line bundle} on $\cX$ is a pair $(\cL,z)$, where $\cL$ is a line bundle over $\cX$ and $z$ is a toric structure on $\cL$.
 Frequently, when the toric structure is clear from the context, the element $z$ will be omitted from the notation and a toric line bundle will be denoted by the underlying line bundle.
 A \emph{toric section} is a rational section that is regular and non vanishing over the principal open subset $X_{0}\subset \cX_{\eta}$ and such that $s(x_{0})=z$.
 Exactly as in the case of toric varieties over a field, each $\T$-Cartier divisor defines a toric line bundle $\cO(D)$ together with a toric section.
-When the $\T$-Cartier divisor comes from an H-lattice function $\psi $, the toric line bundle and toric section will be denoted $\cL_{\psi }$ and $s_{\psi }$ respectively. \end{defn} In this section we will mainly use the language of $\T$-Cartier divisors, but in \S \ref{sec:heigh-toric-vari} we will prefer the language of toric line bundles.
+When the $\T$-Cartier divisor comes from an H-lattice function $\phiK $, the toric line bundle and toric section will be denoted $\cL_{\phiK }$ and $s_{\phiK }$ respectively. \nomenclature[aLza]{$\cL_{\phiK }$}{model of a toric line bundle} \nomenclature[asabs]{$s_{\phiK }$}{toric section on a toric scheme} \end{defn}

 The following result follows directly form the definitions.